ghost368/ghost368.github.io/python/debug.md

 ------------------------------

 * remote debug if error in production files:
-	* when debugging using ipdb remotely from terminal and w/o vscode -- useful to use tmax to open code files in vim in one window and pdb debug in the other
+	* when debugging using ipdb remotely from terminal and w/o vscode -- useful to use tmux to open code files in vim in one window and pdb debug in the other
 	* can use post-mortem for terminal commands with ```-m pdb``` if that's enough (run and press continue)
 	* or go to ipython -> run command that breaks -> use pdb post-mortem with %debug to check variables